tpierrain/hexagonalThis/Readme.md

 ## Ports?
 Adapters?

 ### Ports
-A port matches one intention (usually an interface in C# or java) but may have multiple verbs/methods. e.g.:
+A port matches one intention (usually represented as an interface in C# or java) but may have multiple verbs/methods. e.g.:

 ````CSharp